 Tips for picking up cash in China

-China is a developed, relatively low-crime country, but you should still be vigilant when collecting money, particularly if it’s a large sum.
-Most people in the bigger cities speak English, but you might need a translator if you’re collecting in a smaller town.
-Check the agency’s business hours and try and get someone from your hotel or travel group to accompany you.
+China is a developed, relatively low-crime country, but you should still be vigilant when collecting money, particularly if it is a large sum.
+Most people in the larger cities speak English, but you may need a translator if you are collecting money in a smaller town.
+Check the agency’s business hours and ask a trusted person from your hotel or travel group to accompany you.

 What are the steps to send money to China?

-Most money transfer services require that you open an account before sending money.
-It’s quick and usually free.
-You’ll have to provide some or all of the following information:
+Most money transfer services require you to open an account before sending money.
+It is quick and usually free.
+You will have to provide some or all of the following information:

-Whether you transfer online or in person, make sure you get a tracking number to use as a reference and keep track of your transfer.
-Send the tracking number to your recipient: he/she will need to present it if collecting the money in person.
+Whether you transfer money online or in person, make sure you get a tracking number to use as a reference and keep track of your transfer.
+Send the tracking number to your recipient, as they will need to present it if collecting the money in person.